What this means for residents

 Residents

 Residents are the foundation of the plan.
 Each resident has a voice, a place, and something to contribute.
-Residents can contact a nearby village leader, raise concerns, share improvement ideas, participate in local meetings and selections, volunteer for projects, and apply to serve.
+Residents can contact a nearby Local Representative, raise concerns, share improvement ideas, participate in local meetings and selections, volunteer for projects, and apply to serve.

 The role should be rooted in service to others, steady communication, and trust built through ordinary neighbourly care.

-Neighbourhood councillors are elected members of Owen Sound Council connected to one neighbourhood.
-They meet with village leaders, review local patterns and requests, bring neighbourhood priorities to Council and City staff, explain City decisions, coordinate local input on projects, and support fair treatment across villages.
-Their work should help residents feel seen, respected, and represented.
+Ward Councillors would be members of Owen Sound Council elected at large by the whole city and assigned primary responsibility for one geographic ward.
+Each would meet with Local Representatives, review local patterns and requests, bring ward priorities to Council and City staff, explain City decisions, coordinate local input on projects, and support fair treatment across Local Areas.

 Deputy Mayor